petejank/simple-pull-request-template/pull_request_template.md

 ## Description

 - Include a brief summary of the change
-- Include relevant motivation and context, e.g. reason of the change is unclear
+- Include relevant motivation and context, e.g. when reason of the change is unclear
 - List all additional work that was done in this PR that's not included in the summary or the title

 ## Screenshots